Medical Assisting

 Accountability develops personal responsibility for both behavior and learning.

-Communication facilitates collaboration, promotes self-advocacy, and develops positive relationships.
+Communication-facilitates collaboration, promotes self-advocacy, and develops positive relationships.

 Honor requires students to act with integrity, honesty, positivity, and empathy for others.